These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to report atrophy or not pointing out visible muscle wasting

-Why: The examiner may not visually observe subtle atrophy, especially in a clothed or partially draped exam.
+The examiner may not visually observe subtle atrophy, especially in a clothed or partially draped exam.
 Bilateral circumferential measurements may not be taken unless requested or indicated.

-Do this instead: Before the physical exam, say: 'I have noticed visible wasting of my deltoid muscle - there is a hollow where the muscle used to be.
+Instead: Before the physical exam, say: 'I have noticed visible wasting of my deltoid muscle - there is a hollow where the muscle used to be.
 I believe there may be a measurable difference in arm circumference.
 Can you measure both sides for comparison?'
 Bring any prior PT measurements if available.

 Impact: Unrecognized atrophy can prevent a 20-30% or higher rating